victorandradeap/api-photo-storage/README.md

 # Photo Storage API
-A POC of photo storage using thumbor.
+A API of photo storage and delivery.